 |Ilegal in most circumstances||13%|

-Now the third option includes the world “illegal”.
+Now the third option includes the word “illegal”.
 That’s it, that’s pretty much the sole difference between both sets of polls.
-If the pro-life position is described without the world “illegal”, then Americans are pro-life.
+If the pro-life position is described without the word “illegal”, then Americans are pro-life.
 If the pro-life position is described using the word “illegal”, then Americans are pro-choice.
 Take a look at those polls again, when the third option uses the word “legal” it is the most popular response (in both polls).
-When the third option uses the world “illegal” it is the least popular response.
+When the third option uses the word “illegal” it is the least popular response.
 The swing is truly enormous: support for the same option drops by about 67% when the word choice shifts from “legal” to “illegal”.